aiyeola/rule-validation-api/README.md

 - Clone the application and run `yarn install`
 - Run `yarn run start:dev` to start development server
-- Run `yarn run test` to run tests
-- Run `yarn cover` to run tests with test coverage report
+- Run `yarn run test` to run tests and generate coverage report

 **Test Coverage report can be found at `coverage/index.html`**